makimattila/makimattila.github.io/index.md

 ## About Me

-I am a PhD student in economics at Aalto University.
-I started my PhD studies in 2021, spent academic year 2023&ndash;24 at MIT Department of Economics, and will complete the PhD program in 2026. __I will be on the academic job market of 2025/2026.__
+I am a PhD student in Economics at Aalto University.
+I began my doctoral studies in 2021, spent the 2023–24 academic year at the MIT Department of Economics, and will be on the academic job market in 2025–26.

 <p align="justify">
-My field of research is microeconomics.
-I employ game theory and mechanism design to examine how incomplete information influences market behavior and optimal government policy.
-Most of my research is theoretical, but the applications include pressing 21st-century issues, ranging from environmental crises and the rise of inequality to the regulation of the technology industry.
-When appropriate, I supplement the theoretical insights with empirical evidence. </p>
+I study microeconomics, using game theory and mechanism design to examine how asymmetric information shapes market behavior and optimal regulation.
+Although primarily theoretical, my work addresses pressing policy challenges such as environmental policy, economic inequality, and the regulation of digital markets, and I occasionally complement theory with empirical evidence. </p>

 <p align="justify">
 I am grateful to Aalto University, Emil Aaltonen Foundation, Finnish Cultural Foundation, Fulbright Finland Foundation, HSE Support Foundation, KAUTE Foundation, and OP Group Research Foundation for funding my research work.  </p>

 <p align="justify">
-Microeconomics is fun, but I also like to wander through the streets of Helsinki on a sunlit summer night&mdash;marveling at the Art Nouveau façades, watching the waves of the Baltic Sea and listening to a Sibelius symphony.  </p>
+Microeconomics is fun, but I also like to wander through Helsinki on sunlit summer nights&mdash;marveling at the Art Nouveau façades, watching the waves of the Baltic Sea and listening to a Sibelius symphony.  </p>

 ## Working Papers